Board overview

 3. USB-C Power Delivery

-• USB Power Delivery PD, available on two USB-C ports:
+• USB Power Delivery PD is available on two USB-C ports:

 • USB-C0 (J4) general purpose USB port